patterninc/datascience-batch-job-utils/README.md

-# datascience-batch-job-utils
+## About

-Utilities for data science jobs deployed on AWS Batch
+Utilities for data science jobs deployed on AWS Batch.

+Functionality provided:
+- Connecting to Snowflake
+- Connecting to SEO Content Google Sheets.
+- Logging
+- Exceptions